Aliases for CALM2 Gene

 GeneCards Summary for CALM2 Gene

 CALM2 (Calmodulin 2 (Phosphorylase Kinase, Delta)) is a Protein Coding gene.
 Diseases associated with CALM2 include long qt syndrome 15 and long qt syndrome 1.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and protein domain specific binding.
 An important paralog of this gene is CABP2.